w3c/wai-media-guide/transcripts.md

 {% include box.html type="end" %}
 {:/}

 A descriptive transcript can be in a table so that readers can easily read only the audio information down a column if they choose.

-{::nomarkdown}
-{% include box.html type="start" title="Example descriptive transcript (excerpt)" class="" %}
-{:/}

-…

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}
+A [descriptive transcript example is below](#descriptive).

 ## Where to Put Transcripts